 There are many questions to ask yourself when creating your fictional buyer persona; Who is your customer?
 Are they male?
 Female?
 Parents?
 Professionals?
 Where do they live?
 How old are they?
 What life stage are they in?
 What are their hobbies?

 You can learn about your buyer persona by conducting audience research.
-You can analyze your analytics from your website and social media, or do A/B testing on social ads targeting specific demographics to see what type of customer is most intrigued by what you’re offering.
+You can analyze your analytics from your website and social media.
 Here’s a more in-depth article on creating a buyer persona.

 2. Set goals.

 Just throwing something out there and hoping for the best may work if you’re trying to catch any ol’ fish for dinner.
 But if you want something specific, you need to know what you want and sculpt your strategy to obtain it.
 When running your business and developing your future business plans, you need to know what’s working and what isn’t.
 Measuring your social media KPIs (Key Performance Indicators) is a great way to understand your metrics.